 Why Under £100 Is the Sweet Spot

 Air fryers range from about £30 to £300.
-The under-£100 bracket is where you find the best value because you get proper brand-name build quality, useful features (digital controls, multiple cooking modes), and enough capacity for a family without paying for premium extras you will never use.
+The under-£100 bracket is where value gets interesting: you can still find recognisable brands, useful controls and enough capacity for everyday cooking without paying for app features or oversized baskets you may never use.

 Why It Wins